top of page

 A close second for me is the rooftop seating at the Thirsty Monk on Patton Avenue.
 It's not as grandiose as Hemingway’s Cuba, sitting only atop the second story, and with only a few tables.
 But I for one like to enjoy my drinks with a little fresh air, under the open sky.
 It's a quieter venue, perfect for catching up with friends, and sampling some local craft beer.

 Maybe I’m biased.
-I do have an art degree, technically.
+I do have an art degree.
 But no-matter where I’m visiting, I always make art museums and galleries a priority.
 You never know what you may find.

 In downtown Asheville, this of course means the Asheville Art Museum, three stories of exhibition space, with a little café on the roof.
 It makes an excellent addition to any itinerary of downtown activities, especially if you’re looking for some indoor amusement, come rain or snow.

-For a more hands-on experience, I’m always recommending Horse + Hero.
+For a more hands-on experience, I always recommend Horse + Hero.
 It's exactly the kind of small-town art-space you’d come to expect from Asheville.
 It's hip, it's funky.
 It's got stickers, prints, and postcards, all fairly priced.

 As my final recommendation, I’ll direct you to Blue Spiral 1, just down the street from the Asheville Art Museum.
 I’m proud of this one; it's some real local lore.
-You wouldn’t guess it from the unassuming store front, but within Blue Spiral you’ll find three stories of extraordinary showrooms, displaying the works of some truly inventive sculptors and painters.
-All for sale, of course, making Blue Spiral the perfect place to find a memento of your visit to downtown Asheville that will stand the test of time.
+You wouldn’t guess it from the unassuming store front, but within Blue Spiral you’ll find three stories of extraordinary showroom, displaying the works of some truly inventive sculptors and painters.

 Businesses Mentioned